 If you’re tired of feeling like there’s never enough time for anything, if you’ve had too many material things come between yourself and those close to you, if you feel stuck in life because all the stuff around you feels like an anchor dragging at your feet, then minimalism might be right for you.

-Minimalism is a philosophy that focuses on intentional living, living with just the essentials and doing away with the unnecessary.
-It’s about finding happiness in what you have, not what you don’t. it’s possible that you can be a minimalist person without even knowing it!
+Minimalism is a philosophy that focuses on intentional living, living with just essential items and doing away with the unnecessary.
+It’s about finding true happiness in what you have, not what you don’t.

 What is a minimalist person